Futurismo Whale Watching Azores is proud to be part of the world’s largest partnership working to protect whales, dolphins, and porpoises (cetaceans).

 3) Trial a joint educational initiative in which Partners across the world share the theme of ‘nets’ – bycatch and entanglement; with associated positive actions for customers to take.

 4) Execute a series of cross-promotional activities using social media

-For more information on the World Cetacean Alliance please visit:
+For more information on the World Cetacean Alliance please visit their page: